XLB: A differentiable massively parallel lattice Boltzmann library in Python: Introduction

 \section{Introduction}

-In recent years, domain-specific libraries that are built on top of compiler technologies such as XLA, MLIR \cite{zhang2023compiler,githubGitHubOpenxlaxla,lattner2020mlir,lattner2021mlir} have gained substantial attention.
+In recent years, domain-specific libraries that are built on top of compiler technologies such as XLA and MLIR \cite{zhang2023compiler,githubGitHubOpenxlaxla,lattner2020mlir,lattner2021mlir} have gained substantial attention.
 These libraries mostly offer high-level programming interfaces while ensuring efficient execution by targeting specialized hardware like GPUs and TPUs.
 Libraries such as JAX~\cite{jax2018github}, PyTorch~\cite{NEURIPS2019_9015}, Triton~\cite{openaiIntroducingTriton}, and TensorFlow~\cite{tensorflow2015-whitepaper} exemplify this approach.
 This trend is largely fueled by the increasing interest in machine learning and its various applications.
 Although predominantly employed in machine learning tasks, these libraries are also valuable for scientific computing and physics-based machine learning applications.
-They facilitate high-performance computation in Python, a language widely favored for its readability and ease of use, and provide tools for performing automatic differentiation, thus aiding in machine learning applications within scientific computing.
+They facilitate high-performance computation in Python, a language widely favored for its readability and ease of use, and provide tools for performing automatic differentiation, allowing for the application of machine learning within scientific domains.
 Numerous specialized libraries, such as JAX-Fluids~\cite{bezgin2023jax}, JAX-CFD~\cite{kochkov2021machine} (see also \cite{wang2022tensorflow}), BRAX~\cite{brax2021github}, JAX-MD~\cite{schoenholz2020jax}, JAX-FEM~\cite{xue2023jax}, Phiflow~\cite{holl2020phiflow}, TaichiDiff~\cite{hu2019difftaichi} and Taichi-LBM3D~\cite{yang2022taichi}, have been developed on top of these platforms.